 What is the difference between orthodontics and prosthodontics?

-Orthodontics is the branch of dentistry specializing in treating malocclusions, which are problems with the alignment of the teeth or jaws.
-Prosthodontics is a specialty field within dentistry that focuses on restoring and replacing missing teeth and other structures that relate to oral health.
+Orthodontics is the branch of dentistry specializing in treating malocclusions, or problems with teeth alignment and jaw contact.
+Prosthodontics is a specialty field within dentistry that focuses on restoring and replacing missing teeth and other oral structures.

 How painful is oral surgery?